plopezmp/StigmergyTourNAv/README.md

 7. The **ANT agent** uses the IPM to select routes, often leading to popular unvisited POIs.
 8. The system also records and submits path data during special events, allowing new POIs to be declared for temporary locations.

-## Simulations
+## Simulator
-We have constructed a simulator with Netlogo [1] environment, which is particularly well suited for modeling complex systems (e.g., natural and social phenomena) developing over time.
+We have constructed a simulator with **Netlogo** [1] environment, which is particularly well suited for modeling complex systems (e.g., natural and social phenomena) developing over time.

 The simulator file **gis-din-rank7.nlogo** above and can be opened with Netlogo.